Independent reproductive attorney

 Chancery Division of Family Court in the county where the birth is anticipated, county of the intended parent’s residence, or county of the gestational carrier’s residence.

-Both parents listed as “Parent” and “Parent.”
+Both parents can be listed as “Parent” and “Parent.”
 International same-sex male couples can obtain a birth certificate naming the biological father and gestational carrier if they do not obtain a pre-birth order.
-If they intend to joint parent and have obtained a pre-birth court order, then both will be named on the initial birth certificate.
+If they intend to joint-parent and have obtained a pre-birth court order, then both will be named on the initial birth certificate.

 Unknown.